White Nancy

 White Nancy is a structure at the top of Kerridge Hill, overlooking Bollington, Cheshire, England.
-Since 1966 it has been recorded in the National Heritage List for England as a designated Grade II listed building.
+Since 1966 it has been recorded in the National Heritage List for England (NHLE) as a designated Grade II listed building.
 Its profile forms the logo for the town of Bollington.

 History

 White Nancy was built in 1817 by John Gaskell junior of North End Farm to commemorate the victory at the Battle of Waterloo.
 John Gaskell was a member of the Gaskell family who lived nearby at Ingersley Hall.
 It originally had an entrance to a single room which was furnished with stone benches and a central round stone table, but the entrance is now blocked.
 It has been described as a summer house or a folly.
 Locals supposedly told 1940s Army signallers working on Kerridge Hill that the landmark was named after the lead horse that had transported all materials for the building of White Nancy.